Dr Walter Dorn

 Our team will be joined by a guest expert – Dr Walter Dorn, Professor of Defence Studies at the Royal Military College of Canada (RMC) and the Canadian Forces College (CFC), who specializes in arms control, peace operations, just war theory, international criminal law, treaty verification and enforcement, and the United Nations.
 Dr Dorn is a scientist by training with years of on the ground experience acquired throughout his numerous field operations for peacekeeping and peace enforcement.

-During the webinar, Professor Dorn provided a through analysis of the state of modern peacekeeping based on his involvement in numerous UN field operations for peacekeeping and peace enforcement in conflict areas in Central and South America, Africa, and South East Asia.
+During the webinar, Professor Dorn provided a thorough analysis of the state of modern peacekeeping based on his involvement in numerous UN field operations for peacekeeping and peace enforcement in conflict areas in Central and South America, Africa, and South East Asia.

 Chief Visionary Officer, HENSOLDT Analytics